AhmedAminIV/KodeKloud_Terraform/Level 1/06-elastic-ip/description.md

 # Task: Create an Elastic IP using Terraform

+For this task, allocate an Elastic IP address named devops-eip using Terraform.

 This folder contains Terraform code to **Create an Elastic IP using Terraform**.

 ## Files